🏛Ramayana·all ages

 The fire

 Rama and Lakshmana exchanged one long look.
 Then they went silently into the forest.
 They cut wood.
 They piled it in the clearing.
-They set the great headless body of Kabandha onto the wood.
+They set the great headless body onto the wood.
 They lit the pyre.

 Kabandha did not scream.
 The flames climbed his hairy iron-colored body.
 The chest-eye slowly closed.
 The plowshare-teeth slowly blackened.
-The eight-mile arms, which had been laid carefully along the ground beside him, began to crackle and shrink.

 He paused.
-He looked at Rama with an expression that the brothers would remember.
+He looked at Rama.

 "Prince.
 The curse that held me was given for laughing at another being's form.
 Do not laugh at any form, ever, no matter how strange.
 Every monster you meet on this journey was once something else.
 Be careful what you take into your eye when you look at a stranger."